jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 Options to consider for determining map tiles:
  * geohash for map tile can be calculated on the client-side.
 If that's the case, we should be careful that we commit to this type of map tile calculation for the long-term as forcing clients to update is hard
- * alternatively, we can have simple API which calculates the map tile URLs on behalf of the clients at the cost of additional API call
+ * alternatively, we can have simple API which calculates the map tile URLs on behalf of the clients at the cost of additional API call (takes input of latitude, longitude and returns 9 tiles, tile in position and 8 surrounding tiles)
 ![map-tile-url-calculation](images/map-tile-url-calculation.png)

 # Step 3 - Design Deep Dive